 Different Federal Orders have different rules.
 Variations in pooling and qualification rules in the different orders require traders to understand the advantages and disadvantages of moving milk between orders at a given time.
 Traders use this knowledge to do business between certain Federal Orders with the goal of increasing the milk price for their customers.

 Price certainty and risk management

-Traders working to balance supply inevitably are aware of how that impacts prices.
-That knowledge is critical for customers whose profitability depends a great deal on their ability to limit risk and secure fixed prices for products.
+Traders working to balance supply iknow how that impacts prices.
+It’s critical knowledge for customers whose profitability depends a great deal on their ability to limit risk and secure fixed prices for products.

 Traders help secure fixed prices for products by trading in commodity futures markets like the Chicago Mercantile Exchange.

 Certainty is good for industry stakeholders, but it’s also good for end users.
-The stability achieved through fixed prices over time ensures consumers are insulated from the day-to-day swings in price inherent in commodity markets.
+The stability achieved through fixed prices over time ensures consumers are insulated from the day-to-day price swings in commodity markets.

 A trusted name in dairy

 By understanding dairy markets, T.C.
 Jacoby & Co. balances the dairy industry for the benefit of all who work in it.

 We started building a business —and a reputation— in 1949, collecting a bank of industry knowledge and earning the trust of thousands of customers across the globe.
 By being more skilled, more knowledgeable and easier to work with, T.C.
 Jacoby & Co. has helped build one of the world’s critical industries and ensured the health and safety of its consumers.